Aurora Mobile's Subsidiary Sen - GuruFocus.com

 SHENZHEN, China, Aug.
-26, 2022 (GLOBE NEWSWIRE) -- Aurora Mobile Limited ( JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that its subsidiary Wuhan SendCloud Technology Co., Ltd. (“SendCloud”) has entered into a strategic partnership with Moka, a leading HR SaaS provider in China.
-Leveraging its cutting-edge email technology, SendCloud will provide Moka with high-efficiency email services, helping it optimize customer reach.
-This partnership is another validation of the industry-wide acclaim and trust that SendCloud commands for the high-quality services it offers to SaaS companies.
+31, 2022 (GLOBE NEWSWIRE) -- Aurora Mobile Limited ( JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that its subsidiary Wuhan SendCloud Technology Co., Ltd. (“SendCloud”) has entered into a strategic partnership with Valuable Capital, a licensed brokerage firm in Hong Kong (CE Number: AUL711).
+Leveraging its cutting-edge email technology, SendCloud will provide Valuable Capital with high-efficiency email services, helping the online broker upgrade its digital operations.
+This partnership is another validation of the industry-wide acclaim and trust that SendCloud commands for the high-quality services it offers to online brokerage firms.

-Since its establishment in 2015, Moka has been growing very fast and is committed to empowering enterprises with data-driven intelligent HR SaaS solutions leveraging its strong technology and services.
-Moka has received investments from a number of renowned institutional investors such as GGV Capital, Jinsha River Venture, Hillhouse Capital, Xianghe Capital, Blue Lake Capital, and Tiger Global Fund.
-In November 2021, Moka raised US$100 million in Series C financing.
+Valuable Capital holds five types of licenses issued by the Securities and Futures Commission of Hong Kong - Type 1, 2, 4, 5 and 9.
+The broker combines Hong Kong financial expertise with financial technologies in mainland China to provide customers with high-quality value-added financial services catering to diversified investment needs, enabling investors to access global investment opportunities seamlessly.

 About Aurora Mobile Limited